wp-plugins/jellyfish-backdrop/readme.txt

 2. Settings page, to set up default options.

 == Changelog ==

+= 0.6.8 =
+* Bugfix: Addresses "Invalid argument supplied for foreach()" warning when post/page images were not defined

 = 0.6.7 =
 * Bugfix: Global settings were being overridden by post type settings when